MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 Use the new `Add-StorageFaultDomain` and `Remove-StorageFaultDomain` cmdlets to change how the allocation is delimited.

-For example, to move MyVolume "to the right" by one server:
+For example, to move *MyVolume* over by one server:

 1. Specify that the fourth server **can** store slabs of *MyVolume*: